chbeu/chbeu.github.io/content/post/_posts_wordpress/2019-09-18-my-talk-at-privacyweek-2019-is-scheduled-for-sun-27-october.md

   - talk
   - privacyweek
 ---
-The program of <a href="https://privacyweek.at" rel="noopener noreferrer" target="_blank">PrivacyWeek 2019</a> is online!
+The program of [PrivacyWeek 2019](https://privacyweek.at) is online!
-My talk with the title <a href="https://cfp.privacyweek.at/pw19/talk/BYXCVR/" rel="noopener noreferrer" target="_blank">Sag mir, was du hörst &ndash; und ich sage dir, wer du bist!</a> (in German) is scheduled for Sunday, 27 October 2019, 15:00 &ndash; 15:45 in room ''Saal 1''.
+My talk with the title [Sag mir, was du hörst---und ich sage dir, wer du bist!](https://cfp.privacyweek.at/pw19/talk/BYXCVR/) (in German) is scheduled for Sunday, 27 October 2019, 15:00--15:45 in room ''Saal 1''.

 Hope to see you there!